msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 Training on millions of possible model parameters and selecting the one with the best cross-validation error will almost certainly give us an overfitted model that won't work as well on new data.
 A few models are likely to have lower error values just by chance, especially if our training examples are similar to one another.

-However, as long as we only train a small number of likely models and our samples are well-distributed, the cross-validation process allows us to select the best one with a limited risk of bias.
+However, as long as we only train a small number of likely models and our samples are well-distributed, the cross-validation process allows us to select the best model without too much bias towards any given set of our data.

 ### Caveats